 Sling also offers a free seven-day trial for new members.

 Are you picking up what I am putting down?
 Tuesday, Oct.
 24 would be a great time to start your free Sling trial.
 If the series runs for five games, you’re all set — just cancel your subscription after the final out.

 If the series stretches to seven games, it gets tricky.
 You have to enter your credit card information to start your trial, so if your billing address is the same on all the credit cards in your wallet, you may get rejected from signing up for a second trial.

 Sadly, it’s not as easy as using your second email address, email@example.com, which you definitely have had for more than two days.

-Meanwhile, if you already have a TV and a PlayStation 3 or 4, Amazon Fire device, Roku Streaming device or Google Chromecast, use your PlayStation Network account to sign up for a free seven-day trial of PlayStation Vue.
+Meanwhile, if you already have a TV and a PlayStation 3 or 4, Amazon Fire device, Roku Streaming device or Google Chromecast, use your PlayStation Network account to sign up for a free five-day trial of PlayStation Vue.

 Access to dozens of channels starts at $39.99 per month, but the free trial will grant you access to Fox.
 You’ll have the same challenge as Sling trial subscribers if the series goes beyond five games, but that’s what friends are for, right?